EmoFake: An Initial Dataset for Emotion Fake Audio Detection: EXPERIMENTS

-We chose four fake audio detection models: Light Convolutional Neural Network (LCNN) \cite{wang21fa_interspeech}, RawNet2, SENet \cite{Hu_2018_CVPR} and ResNet34 \cite{He_2016_CVPR}.
-LFCC \cite{sahidullah15_interspeech} is used as input feature to LCNN\footnote{https://github.com/asvspoof-challenge/2021}, SENet\footnote{https://github.com/moskomule/senet.pytorch} and ResNet34.
+Linear frequency cepstral coefficients (LFCC) \cite{sahidullah15_interspeech} is used as input feature to LCNN\footnote{https://github.com/asvspoof-challenge/2021 }, SENet\footnote{https://github.com/moskomule/senet.pytorch} and ResNet34.
 LFCC are extracted using a 20 ms window with a 10 ms shift, a 1024-point Fourier transform and 70 filters.
-RawNet2\footnote{https://github.com/asvspoof-challenge/2021} takes waveform directly as input.
-As an end-to-end model, it consists of a fixed bank of sinc filters, 6 residual blocks followed by the gated recurrent units and fully connected layers.
+The LCNN model consists of five convolution layers, ten Max-Feature-Map layers and two fully connected (FC) layers.
+The more detailed information about the LCNN model can be found in \cite{wang21fa_interspeech}.
+As a fully end-to-end system, RawNet2\footref{fn:ASV2021} uses a fixed bank of sinc filters to operate raw audio waveforms.
+Then it uses six residual blocks which is followed by a gated recurrent units (GRU) and FC layers to produce two-class predictions: bonafide or spoof.
+The more detailed information about the RawNet2 we used can be found in \cite{9414234}.
+The SENet we utilized is composed of three SEBlocks.
+Each SEBlock comprises two convolutional layers and one SELayer \cite{Hu_2018_CVPR}.
+The framework of ResNet34 we used is the same as \cite{He_2016_CVPR}.
+AASIST\footnote{https://github.com/clovaai/aasist} is an end-to-end audio anti-spoofing system that employs integrated spectro-temporal graph attention networks.
+It introduces a novel heterogeneous stacking graph attention layer and a max graph operation to model artifacts across different temporal and spectral intervals.
+Specific information about AASIST can be obtained in \cite{9747766}.
 All models are implemented using the pytorch framework and trained on a single NVIDIA 2080ti.
-All results are the average of three experiments.
+To ensure the reliability of the experimental results, all our results are the average of three trials.